SuperagenticAI/superoptix-lite-openai/README.md

 [non-fatal] Tracing client error 401
 ```

 The agent works perfectly with local Ollama models without any API keys.
+The API key can be also configured in the playbook to use the cloud based models (coming in next version)

 ---

 ## 📊 Performance Results

 ### Code Reviewer Agent

+Results varies depneding on the models used.

 | Metric | Value |
 |--------|-------|